Ben Selvin: After Columbia

-Under his own name, Selvin had accepted an exclusive contract to Brunswick Records when the company's management decided to venture into radio with "The Brunswick Hour", under the direction of Gus Haenschen.
-When it became clear to Brunswick's management that an urgent need existed for pre-recorded music programming for smaller radio stations unable to afford their own orchestras, Brunswick's general manager William A. Brophy agreed with the recommendations of his assistant secretary Percy L. Deutsch, popular-music director Haenschen, and arranger-conductor Frank Black to develop a library of high-quality recorded music for leasing to smaller radio stations.
+Under his own name, Selvin had accepted an exclusive contract to Brunswick Records when the company's management decided to venture into radio with The Brunswick Hour, under the direction of Gus Haenschen.
+When it became clear to Brunswick's management that an urgent need existed for pre-recorded music programming for smaller radio stations unable to afford their own orchestras, Brunswick's general manager William A. Brophy agreed, with the recommendations of his assistant secretary Percy L. Deutsch, popular-music director Haenschen, and arranger-conductor Frank Black, to develop a library of high-quality recorded music for leasing to smaller radio stations.
 The new venture was called the World Broadcasting System, with newly-constructed recording facilities in Manhattan called Sound Studios, Inc. Haenschen persuaded Selvin to leave Brunswick to accept an offer from Columbia Records to become the company's Artists and Repertoire director while also serving as a silent partner in the World Broadcasting venture.

 Selvin, who was known for his ability to write orchestral arrangements rapidly and to oversee multiple recording sessions, became a central figure in the success of World Broadcasting.
 His experience there led him to play a founding role in Muzak in the 1930s.
 In 1934 he was named Vice President of programming at Muzak in New York City.
 He was musical director of Majestic Records beginning in 1947.
 At Columbia Records as A&R director and then vice-president, Selvin was in charge of the recordings of Frank Sinatra, Doris Day, Dinah Shore and Buddy Clark in the late 1940s and early 1950s.

 In 1953, Selvin left his post as general manager in the Southern Music Publishing Co. and emerged as an A&R director at RCA Victor in charge of the company's popular Camden Records label as well as its RCA Thesaurus electrical transcriptions library.

 Subsequently, he served as the musical director for a recording in 1954 with John Serry Sr. for RCA Thesaurus.
-In 1954 Selvin also recruited another artist from the realm of easy listening music for the RCA Thesaurus library – George Melachrino.
-In 1956 he served once again as musical director with Serry for another swing jazz album at Dot Records (See Squeeze Play).
-As the decade came to a close, Selvin continued to expand the content of the RCA Thesaurus musical library by recruiting several orchestra leaders from the Big Band era including: Sammy Kaye, Freddie Martin and Lawrence Welk.
-An agreement with the JATP impresario Norman Granz was also signed at this time which enabled Selvin to showcase performances by leading soloists from the realm of Jazz including: Count Basie, Roy Eldridge, Ella Fitzgerald, Stan Getz, Gene Krupa, Oscar Peterson and Art Tatum.
+In 1954, Selvin also recruited another artist from the realm of easy listening music for the RCA Thesaurus library, George Melachrino.
+In 1956, Selvin served once again as musical director with Serry for another swing jazz album at Dot Records (Squeeze Play).
+As the decade came to a close, Selvin continued to expand the content of the RCA Thesaurus musical library by recruiting several orchestra leaders from the Big Band era, including Sammy Kaye, Freddie Martin and Lawrence Welk.
+An agreement with the JATP impresario Norman Granz was also signed at this time, which enabled Selvin to showcase performances by leading soloists from the realm of jazz, including Count Basie, Roy Eldridge, Ella Fitzgerald, Stan Getz, Gene Krupa, Oscar Peterson and Art Tatum.

-After retirement, he became a consultant to 3M, helping them make the transition from vinyl records to audio cassettes.
+After retirement, Selvin became a consultant to 3M, helping them make the transition from vinyl records to audio cassettes.
 He also served as a musical consultant to Top of the Fair venue at the New York World's Fair in 1964.